 The Amendment allows us to continue to utilize long-term equity incentives in order to secure and retain the services of employees of the Company and its subsidiaries, and align the interests of employees with the interests of our shareholders.
 The shares requested in this proposal are intended to be granted to further the purposes of the Incentive Plan.
-We last sought and received shareholder approval for an increase in the number of shares authorized for issuance under the Incentive Plan in 2021.
-The intent at that time was that the 2021 share reserve increase would cover our share needs for the foreseeable future.
-Instead of an annual award program providing for year-over-year annual equity awards to our executive officers and employees, we grant larger awards intended to incentivize recipients for longer periods.
-As a result of the equity grants that we have made to attract, retain, and incentivize our executive officers and employees, we do not currently have enough shares remaining available for issuance under the Incentive Plan to continue to grant equity awards to our employees.
+We last sought and received shareholder approval for an increase in the number of shares authorized for issuance under the Incentive Plan in 2023.
+The intent at that time was that the 2023 share reserve increase would cover our share needs for the foreseeable future.
+Instead of a short-term compensation program providing for rolling, annual equity awards to our executive officers and senior leaders, we utilize a multi-year compensation program that grants a one-time equity award at the beginning of the compensation program period that is intended to incentivize recipients over the multi-year compensation period.
+Our current compensation program for executive officers and senior leaders covers the 2021 through 2024 compensation period and included a one-time equity award in December 2020 with a vesting period of four years.
+As the current compensation program will end in 2024, we plan to issue a one-time equity award in late 2024 in conjunction with our next multi-year compensation program.
+When we last sought an increase to our share reserve in 2023, we believed that our next compensation program for executive officers and senior leaders would include a similar compensation period as the current compensation program.
+After further consideration, the Compensation Committee may extend the compensation period over which our equity awards incentivize recipients, which could increase the size of the one-time equity award granted at the beginning of the compensation program period.